gandaro/randip/README.md

 So you may configure your system without the need of SLAAC (Stateless Address Autoconfiguration, as described in RFC 2462) and Privacy Extensions (RFC 4941).
 This is nice when using a 6over4 tunnel which does not provide SLAAC but you want to use changing addresses.

+Don't wonder why randip may generate suffices like :dd:3322:dff:443.
+As it's defined in various IPv6 recommendations and standards, leading 0s may be missing.

 **ATTENTION**: This solution is not as elegant and secure as SLAAC, so use it only when you are sure what you are doing!!!

 REMOVING